Party (Beyoncé song)

 "Party" is a song recorded by American singer Beyoncé for her fourth studio album, 4 (2011).
-It features guest vocals from American rapper André 3000, J. Cole, and background vocals from Kanye West and Consequence, and was released by Columbia Records as the fourth single from 4 on August 30, 2011.
+It features guest vocals from American rapper André 3000 and background vocals from Kanye West and Consequence, and was released by Columbia Records as the fourth single from 4 on August 30, 2011.
 The song was written by Kanye West, Jeff Bhasker, Beyoncé, Dexter Mills, Douglas Davis and Ricky Walters and produced by Beyoncé and West and co-produced by Bhasker.

-A midtempo R&B song, "Party" exhibits elements of the 1980s funk and soul music, and samples the 1985 song "La Di Da Di" performed by Doug E. Fresh and MC Ricky D. It recalls the work of New Edition and Prince, among others.
+A midtempo R&B song, "Party" exhibits elements of the 1980s funk and soul music, and samples the 1985 song "La Di Da Di" performed by Doug E. Fresh and MC Ricky D. It recalls the work of New Edition, Prince, and Teena Marie among others.
 Built on an 808-retro beat, multi-tracked harmonies, and a smooth groove, the song's instrumentation includes slow-bouncing synthesizers, keyboard tones, and drums.
-Lyrically, "Party" gives ode to political themes such as feminism and sexual empowerment.
 In his rap verses, André 3000 references milk and gets philosophical about his own career.

 "Party" was acclaimed by contemporary music critics, who praised André 3000's verses, as well as the production handled by West and Beyoncé's emphatic, yet sensual vocals.
 It was nominated for Best Rap/Sung Collaboration at the 54th Grammy Awards.
 Following the release of 4, "Party" charted at number 19 on the South Korea Gaon International Singles Chart.
 It debuted on the US Hot R&B/Hip-Hop Songs chart in July 2011, and peaked at number 2 on the chart for three consecutive weeks.
 The song reached number 50 on the US Billboard Hot 100 chart based on radio support.
 "Party" was part of Beyoncé's set list for her 4 Intimate Nights with Beyoncé and the Revel Presents: Beyoncé Live residency shows.